 - machines break down (like the washing machine flooding or the freezer packing up)

 - the bath overflows

-- He fills your diesel car tank with petrol
+- the visitor fills your diesel car tank with petrol

-- The house could be burgled, as the swapper wasn’t careful locking up
+- the house could be burgled, if the swapper wasn’t careful locking up

-- For some reason one of the swappers has to fly home at short notice, or let’s make that all of the swappers had to fly home at no notice
+- one or all of the swappers has to fly home at short notice

 It could all happen, but usually it doesn’t.